Christian Harder

-Christian Harder is a professional poker player who along with Chris Bjorin has second most consecutive cashes in the World Series of Poker Main Event at four times (2010–2013) behind Ronnie Bardah.
+Christian Harder is an American professional poker player who along with Chris Bjorin has second most consecutive cashes in the World Series of Poker Main Event at four times (2010–2013) behind Ronnie Bardah.
 He has earned a World Championship of Online Poker championship.
 He is a Card Player Poker Pro.
 In 2009, he was ranked as the number one tournament player in the world.

 Background

 Early in Harder's poker career, he was staked by other poker players.
 In September 2009, Harder ranked as the number one tournament poker player in the world when combining online and live play.
 Card Player Poker Pro Harder, has several live game championships, but his biggest live game payout was $571,965 for a 4th-place finish in the 2009 338-entrant $25,000 World Poker Tour World Championship at Bellagio, where he held the chip lead with 10 players remaining.

 World Series of Poker

 Harder was a final tablist at the $3,000 Pot Limit Omaha 2011 World Series of Poker Event 31 where he finished 4th.
 In 2013, he and Ronnie Bardah tied Chris Björin's 2-year-old record for most consecutive World Series of Poker Main Event cashes (4).